extwiii/Meetup/README.md

 22 - Install `npm install react-native-date-picker`

-23 - Run `npx expo prebuild` to create a prebuild and then run `npx expo run ios` to create an ios build
+23 - Run `npx expo prebuild --clean` to create a prebuild and then run `npx expo run ios` to create an ios build

 24 - Create new route `(tabs)/create` and implement creation of events